ychi0518/ychi0518_CreativeCodingMajorProject/README.md

 ## Animated Properties

-- The velocity of the wave triangles changes depending on the treble of the music.
+- The **velocity** of the wave triangles changes depending on the treble of the music.
-- The size of the wave changes depending on the bass of the music.
+- The **size** of the wave changes depending on the bass of the music.
-- The building changes colour depending on the middle frequency and choice of the song.
+- The **building** changes colour depending on the middle frequency and choice of the song.
-- The water wave changes on the ftt spectrum.
+- The **water wave** changes on the ftt spectrum.
-- Depending on the song, the waves flock or sperate.
+- Depending on the song, the **flocking behaviour changes**.
-- The frameRate also increases on the treble of the song.
+- The **frameRate** also increases on the **treble** of the song.
-- The seagulls move across the screen according to the ftt spectrum.
+- The **seagulls** move across the screen according to the **ftt spectrum**.

 ## Inspirations

-The last step in the week 11 tutorial inspired me to implement the size alteration in the artwork.
+The last step in the week 11 tutorial inspired me to implement the **size alteration** in the artwork.
 The difference is that I wanted to use a different element so I looked into different ways to implementing other parts of the song.

 Whenever I think of Claude Monet's artworks, classical music comes into mind.
 So for the artwork, I've implemented classical music.
 I wanted to have a range of music so I've selected a couple of different songs and use some basic colour to convey the tone.
 This is why the building changed colour.

-The wave-like implementation of the piece was inspired by the artwork cover of the song "Do I Wanna Know" by the Arctic Monkey
+The wave-like implementation of the piece was inspired by the artwork cover of the song "*Do I Wanna Know*" by the Arctic Monkey
 ![Arctic Monkey Music Video](inspirations/ArcticMonkeys.PNG)

 While writing the code, I kept thinking which part of the code I could also change without comprising the whole artwork which lead to the movement of the seagull and the frameRate changes.